dfelinto/blender-manual/manual/video_editing/edit/montage/strips/effects/alpha_over_under_overdrop.rst

 giving more of a gradual overlay effect than a blend like the Cross does.
 Of course, all of the Alpha effects respect the alpha (transparency) channel, whereas Cross does not.

-The degree of Alpha applied, and thus color mixing, can be controlled by an F-curve.
+The degree of Alpha applied, and thus color mixing, can be controlled by an F-Curve.
 Creating a Sine wave could have the effect of the foreground fading in and out.